-When you’re involved in a devastating motorcycle collision and you aren’t sure where to turn, get help figuring out what your next step should be by contacting a seasoned motorcycle crash attorney in Tampa.
+When you’re involved in a devastating motorcycle accident and you aren’t sure where to turn, get help figuring out what your next step should be by contacting a seasoned motorcycle accident attorney in Tampa.

 Few accidents can cause injuries as serious as those of a motorcycle accident.
 Motorcyclists simply don’t have the surrounding protection that other motorists to do in the event of an accident.
-As such, they are automatically at an increased risk for suffering devastating injuries when involved in a collision.
+As such, they are automatically at an increased risk for suffering devastating injuries when involved in an accident.

 With injuries this severe, it is not uncommon for individuals to be out of work for an extended period of time.
 Without the ability to earn an income, many injury victims find themselves struggling to support themselves and their families during this tumultuous time in their lives.

 Fortunately, with the assistance of a Tampa motorcycle accident lawyer at Anderson & Anderson, you could be one step closer to financial freedom.
-Our team of highly trained attorneys will stop at nothing to obtain full compensation for your losses so that you can put this traumatic bike wreck behind you and move on with your life.
+Our team of highly trained lawyers will stop at nothing to obtain full compensation for your losses so that you can put this traumatic motorcycle accident behind you and move on with your life.